Skip to main content

 Explorer View Context Menu Enhancements

-The Explorer view is a standard VS Code view which allows you to view and organize directories and files within your workspaces.
+The Explorer view is a standard VS Code view which allows you to view and organize directories and files within your open workspace.
 Access the Explorer view by selecting the Explorer button File explorer icon from the Activity Bar.

-The InterSystems extension pack adds the following items to context menus in this view:
+The InterSystems extension pack adds the following items to context menus within this view:

 • Add Server Namespace to Workspace... in the context menu of folders

-• Import and Compile in the context menu of folders and files when you are connected to an InterSystems server
+• Import and Compile in the context menu of folders and files when a workspace is connected to an InterSystems server for client-side editing.

-• Import Without Compilation in context menu of folders and files when you are connected to an InterSystems server
+• Import Without Compilation in context menu of folders and files when a workspace is connected to an InterSystems server for client-side editing.

 InterSystems View Container

-• the InterSystems Servers view, which you can use to manage connections to your InterSystems servers and add server-side directories to your workspace
+1. The InterSystems Servers view, which you can use to manage connections to your InterSystems servers and add server-side virtual folders to your workspace.

-When there is no workspace or folder open in the Explorer, only the InterSystems Servers view is available.
-Connect to an InterSystems server or open a resource within the Explorer to display the ObjectScript Explorer and InterSystems Projects Explorer.
+When there is no workspace open in the Explorer, only the InterSystems Servers view is available.
+Connect to an InterSystems server or open a document within the Explorer to display the ObjectScript Explorer and InterSystems Projects Explorer.

 Note: